k12re/project-exam-2/README.md

 - You can view venue bookings on venues
 - You can book dates via a calendar
 - You can view your bookings on your profile page
-- You can search by any search term and filter by tag
+- You can search by name via search term

 ## Built With